kumo-ai/kumo-rfm/README.md

 Join our [slack channel](https://join.slack.com/t/kumoaibuilders/shared_invite/zt-39jecw428-WYcsbIPJIpc80S2U5hSdyw)!

 ## Community contribution
 If you're considering contributing a sample notebook, please first open a new :octocat:[issue](https://github.com/kumo-ai/kumo-rfm/issues) and state your proposed notebook so we discuss them together before you invest a ton of time.
-We'll invite you to our Mountain View, CA office (in you are local here) or send you a Kumo Swag if your notebook is accepted.
+We'll invite you to our Mountain View, CA office (if you are local here) or send you a Kumo Swag if your notebook is accepted.

 Thank you and excited to see what you'll build with KumoRFM!